 WHAT ABOUT ALTITUDE SICKNESS?

-For some visitors, the first hours in Cusco can be summarized as: shortness of breath, a discomfort in the body, dizziness, headaches, stomachaches, even vomiting.
+For some visitors, the first hours in Cusco can be summarized as follows: shortness of breath, a discomfort in the body, dizziness, headaches, stomachaches, even vomiting.
 As great connoisseurs of natural medicine, the Incas used coca leaves to counteract soroche, Quechua for high-altitude sickness.

 The Veronica View Hotel, and all of the Sacred Valley, are at a lower altitude than Cusco.
 If you are concerned about the altitude of Cusco, you may want to spend a few days in the Sacred Valley when you first arrive.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
-It inspires excellent service and is an entrenched feature of the tourism industry across many Veronica View Hotel destinations.
-Of course, you are free to tip more or less as you feel, depending on your perception of the quality and the length of your tour.
-Remember, a tip is not compulsory and should only be given when you receive excellent service.
+While it may not be customary in your country, it’s of great significance to the people who will take care of you during the hike.
+It inspires them to give excellent service and is an entrenched feature of the tourism industry across many Tourist destinations and the VV Hotel.
+Of course you are free to tip as much as you want, depending on your perception on the quality of service and the length of your trip.
+Remember, a tip is not compulsory and should only be given when you receive excellent service

 ARE YOU SUSTAINABLE?

 Yes!
 Veronica View Hotel & Tours is a local, sustainable & responsible tourism operator.
 We incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know, understand, and respect the places and its local people.

 WHAT TO BRING FOR THE SACRED VALLEY TOUR?

 - Warm jacket

 - Water in reusable water bottle